 During Mike’s recovery, he began to dedicate the majority of his time towards of number of sports and hobbies.
 He immediately took a liking to one hobby in particular: woodworking.
-He discovered the unique craft one weekend while building a doghouse for a new puppy.
+He discovered the unique craft one weekend while building a doghouse.
 From that point forward he was hooked, and began to dedicate his life to learning the art of fine furniture.
-He began to collect tools and machines and before he knew it, he was running a successful furniture business out of his garage.
-Mike also taught himself how to design projects with the use of computer programs.
-Shortly after that, he was creating fine furniture for A-list celebrities and one-of-a-kind replicas for unique places like the Ronald Reagan Museum and Library.

 Shortly after, Mike became one of the top adaptive snowboarders in the world, winning the first ever overall title for the International Paralympic Committee Alpine Skiing Para-Snowboard World Cup circuit in 2014.
-Mike also took home the silver medal as part of a 1-2-3 Team USA sweep at the Paralympic Winter Games Sochi 2014.
-Mike is currently pursuing a medal in both snowboard cross (SBX) and banked slalom for the Paralympic Winter Games PyeongChang 2018.
+Mike is a two-time U.S. Paralympian who represented Team USA at the Paralympic Winter Games Sochi 2014 and at the Paralympic Winter Games Pyeongchang 2018.

 Mike works closely with The Hartford, a Founding Partner of U.S. Paralympics, a division of the U.S. Olympic Committee, helping to positively change public attitudes and perceptions about disability.

 For more information about Mike’s accomplishments, visit Team USA’s website.